 It is not that the quantity of 'player ratings' articles has increased but it is easier to access them.
-Leeds defender Jonathan Douglas made his competitive debut for the Republic of Ireland in 2006 against the Czech Republic, for which he was awarded a 7.
+Jonathan Douglas made his competitive debut for the Republic of Ireland in 2006 against the Czech Republic, for which he was awarded a 7.

 Not that he read it.
 By that stage, he had elected to avoid them entirely.

 "When I first started my club career, on a Monday morning if you were in training doing nothing you would pick up a paper and see it.
 Now it is worse, they are everywhere.
-You have people on social media checky enough to tag you on it.
+You have people on social media cheeky enough to tag you on it.

 "It got to a stage where I never paid any attention at all to it.
-There was a couple of times with Leeds I would get a six or a seven and you would think you don’t even deserve it, you were much poor than that.
+There was a couple of times with Leeds I would get a six or a seven and you would think you don’t even deserve it, you were much poorer than that.

 "Then there were games I would get a five or that and you were thinking, 'who the hell is writing this stuff?'
 I thought my own performance was better.
 So after that, I decided there is no point."